rstraub/rstraub.github.io/_posts/2022-07-24-books-software-craftsman-mindset.md

 ---
 layout: post
-title: "5 Must-Read Books for Apprentice Software Developers 📚"
+title: "5 Books to Achieve the Mindset of a Software Craftsman 📚"
 author: Roy Straub
-categories: [Books]
+categories: [Books, Craftsmanship]
-tags: [Career, Apprentice]
+tags: [Career, Mindset]
 image: assets/images/25-library.jpg
 description: "Reading is a great way to improve your software development career.
-But which books help you grow the most?
-These books help you get started."
+A good place to start is by adopting the right mindset.
+These books help you do just that."
 featured: true
 hidden: true
 comments: true
+redirect_from:
+- /must-read-books-for-apprentice-software-developers/
 ---

-Which books should you read as a software developer?
-These five titles will give you a great start.
+How do you attain the mindset of a great coder?
+Reading these five books will give you a great start.

 ## Software Developers Should Read the Right Books 🎯

 Great, you're reading books!
 Doing so puts you ahead of the game by a mile right there.
 To have an even more significant impact on your career as a software craftsman, you should not just read; you should read the *right* books.

-Finding the right books to read as an apprentice is hard.
-You don't yet know what is essential and what isn't.
-To save you from mistakes I've made, I'll share five books that accelerate your growth greatly as an ambitious software developer:
+Finding the right books to read is hard.
+What is worth your while, and what isn't?
+I'd argue that to become a Software Craftsman, you should start with getting the *right mindset*.

+To help you on your journey, I'll share five books that had the most impact on my mindset as an (aspiring) Software Craftsman:
 1. [Apprenticeship Patterns][apprenticeship_patterns]: Guidance for the Aspiring Software Craftsman
 2. [The Pragmatic Programmer][prag_prog]: From Journeyman to Master
 3. [Clean Code][clean_code]: A Handbook of Agile Software Craftsmanship